 It’s three monumental years since I set foot in Australia.
 There are many things I love about this sunburned country: the climate, the standard of living, the matey egalitarian society (still quite a novel concept for a Brit), the beaches and the flora and fauna to name just a few.
 Even the relative safety and cleanliness of the streets.
-But being English I’m actually posting to tell you about two Aussie things I DON’T like.
+But being English I’m actually posting to tell you about two Aussie things I don’t like.
 Neither will be a surprise.

 For example, since the Labor government of the 1990s, same-sex foreign partners of Australian citizens have been able to receive residency permits in Australia known as “interdependency visas” but even though equal marriage has been legalised in 25 countries, two Aussies of the same sex still can’t have their vows recognised.

-That aside I don’t know much about her as a person and I’m quite happy about that.
+That aside I don’t know much about Kylie as a person (and I’m very happy about that).
 However, today’s news that she’s split from her fiancé did remind me of one thing.
-Joshua Sasse announced last year that even though they were engaged the couple had decided not to marry until EVERYONE in her home country has the right to do so.
+Joshua Sasse announced last year that even though they were engaged the couple had decided not to marry until everyone in her home country has the right to do so.
+He said: